SDV Installer Reference

 Use the download command to download the packages from our server and save them locally in a folder.
 This command will not actually install those packages.
 This is useful if you want to complete the installation offline at a later point or on a different machine.
 (See the instructions for Download & Install Offline).

-If this authenticates successfully, the installer will automatically download all the packages you have access to — SDV Enterprise, as well as any additional bundles you have purchased.
+The installer downloads all the packages you have access to — SDV Enterprise, as well as any additional bundles you have purchased.

 Flags: